Readyforthedraft.com

 02/13/26 – Spencer Fano, OT, Utah

 The Brian Daboll era is over in New York after the Giants failed to manage more than six wins in his final three seasons after a playoff berth in his first season in 2022.
 In steps John Harbaugh after 18 seasons in Baltimore and you can expect him to have full control of the decision making this offseason.
 So, with all the needs currently on the roster, in which direction will Harbaugh go here?
 In his 18 seasons, the Ravens had 1stround picks in 16 of those, 9 of which were used on 3 positions, all of which are needs for the Giants: LB – CJ Mosley (2014), Patrick Queen (2020); S – Matt Elam (2013), Kyle Hamilton (2022), Malaki Starks (2025); and WR – Breshad Perriman (2015), Hollywood Brown (2019), Rashad Bateman (2021), Zay Flowers (2023).
 During his time in Baltimore, Harbaugh has shown he’s not afraid to continue to target the WR position in search of an impact wideout.
 The G-men were expecting big things from Malik Nabers, but he suffered a season-ending ACL injury in week 4.
 In his absence, Wan’Dale Robinson stepped up in a big way and benefited from a career year by signing with Tennessee this offseason.
 Darius Slayton was the only other WR with more than 250 yards as Nabers finishing the year with the 3rdmost receiving yards (271) on the team despite only playing in four games.
 Carnell Tate would be the perfect complementary receiver to Nabers and would give Dart another key weapon in the passing attack.
 That said, Harbaugh knows the impact a high-level safety can have on a defense, especially having coached Ed Reed and Hamilton and Caleb Downs is considered potentially a generational player at his position.
 Jevon Holland was solid when healthy, but New York could look for an upgrade over Tyler Nubin, who has racked up the tackles but has proven to be a liability in coverage, with 0 Int. and just 3 PBU in his two seasons in the league.
 Now there are reports coming out of the Combine about his knee.
 Corey Kinnan of Daft on Draft reported that a NFC scout told him that Downs was not only found to have had a partially torn meniscus, but also a degenerative ACL.
 While many players have had successful careers despite being diagnosed with a degenerative ACL, would that be enough for the Giants to pass on him here, especially since Downs plays what’s considered to be a non-premium position?
-I think it’s just enough for New York to pass on him in favor of his Ohio State teammate.
+I think this pick will come down to one of two Buckeyes and if it’s not Downs, it’ll be Styles.
 Harbaugh’s defense has always had a high performer at LB, whether it was Ray Lewis, Mosley, Queen or Roquan Smith.
 The Giants already made a splash in free agency with the signing of Tremaine Edmunds and re-signed Micah McFadden, who suffered a season-ending foot injury this past season after back-to-back 100-tackle seasons.
 Now adding Edmunds and McFadden should not preclude the G-men from targeting Sonny Styles, the premier LB in this draft, who put on an absolute show at the Combine to solidify his status as a top ten pick.
 At 6’5” and 244 pounds, Styles ran a 4.46 40, leaped 43.5 inches in the vertical jump and posted a broad jump of 11 feet, 2 inches with nearly 33-inch arms.
 The converted safety displayed tremendous instincts on the field which allowed him to play exceptionally fast, reading plays quickly, taking on blocks with well-timed hand strikes and power and was a sure tackler when arriving at the football.
 In fact, this past season Styles racked up 82 tackles while just missing a single tackle, which was in his final game as a Buckeye in the CFP against Mark Fletcher Jr. Styles would be an instant impact player and would fit in nicely in New York’s front seven.

-6. Cleveland Browns – Carnell Tate, WR, 6’2”, 192lbs, Ohio State, Jr.
+03/24/26 – Carnell Tate, WR, Ohio State

 02/25/26 – Carnell Tate, WR, Ohio State